mcdemarco/conclar/public/info.md

 *  Fri 6:00pm – Midnight
 *  Sat 10:00am – Midnight
 *  Sun 10:00am – 4:00pm

+**Concert Times and Locations**

+> On the Program page of the interactive schedule, choose Concert from the Select types dropdown.

 **Dead Dog Party** (Con Suite, Room 1645)